For Engineering

 - Security — what's enforced and how.

-- Features — what your users will actually be building.
+- What's a Rough Feature — what your users will actually be building.